-Inside the white cardboard box is a product demonstration CD, motherboard mounting fasteners and handy toolkit.
+Inside the white cardboard box are a product demonstration CD, motherboard mounting fasteners, and a handy toolkit.
 The toolkit has a space expansion slot filler and a wipe down cloth so you can clean fingerprints off the glossy black paint job on the case itself.
 A space SATA cable and power cable will help you get your computer running rapidly.

 In this detailed side view of the Extreme Division gaming computer case, we can see the advanced air intake systems that have been built into the base of the product.
 The SECC 1mm metal forms a thick frame all around the interior compartment but the frame is also rounded to protect your arms from harm while working inside.